govuk-one-login/service-header/README.md

 ### If you use the GOV.UK Frontend pre-compiled CSS files

-Copy the [pre-compiled CSS files](https://github.com/govuk-one-login/service-header/blob/main/dist/styles/service-header.css) from this repository into your service's pre-compiled CSS.
+Copy the pre-compiled CSS files(`dist/styles/service-header.css`) from the package into your service's pre-compiled CSS.

-The pre-compiled CSS files in this repository duplicate some code from the GOV.UK Frontend CSS files.
+The pre-compiled CSS files duplicate some code from the GOV.UK Frontend CSS files.
 The header will still be styled correctly but your CSS files will be slightly larger than they need to be.

 ### If you do not use GOV.UK Frontend

-Copy the [pre-compiled CSS files](https://github.com/govuk-one-login/service-header/blob/main/dist/styles/service-header.css) from this repository into your service's CSS.
+Copy the pre-compiled CSS files(`dist/styles/service-header.css`) from this repository into your service's CSS.

 The pre-compiled CSS files contain all the CSS you need to style the header.